speedypotato/Pico-Game-Controller/README.md

 # Pico-Game-Controller

-Code for a keyboard or game controller using a Raspberry Pi Pico.
-Capable of handling 11 buttons, 10 LEDs, 1 WS2812B RGB strip, and 2 encoders.
-Developed with SDVX and IIDX in mind - see branches release/pocket-sdvx-pico and release/pocket-iidx for preconfigured versions.
+This branch was developed with IIDX in mind.
+Capable of handling 11 buttons, 11 LEDs, 1 WS2812B RGB strip, and 1 encoder.
+Note: 12 buttons/LEDs are reported but B8 should probably not be used (https://github.com/veroxzik/arduino-konami-spoof)

 Demo of this firmware running on Pocket SDVX Pico, purchasable at https://discord.gg/MmuKd73XbY